CharlieLeee/muwanx/docs/docs/getting-started/examples.md

 ### Port Already in Use

-If port 8080 is already in use, Muwanx will automatically find an available port.
+If port 8080 is already in use, muwanx will automatically find an available port.
 You can also specify a custom port:

 ```python
 app.launch(port=8888)